-The age-old question every business will face: do we build it or should we buy it?
+The age-old question every SaaS company will face: do we build it, or should we buy it?

 Almost every major product evaluation process includes this critical question for good reason — it’s all about time and resource investment versus return.

-If we’re talking about critical product features that tie directly to your core value, it’s often a no brainer - build it.
+If we’re talking about critical product features that tie directly to your core value, it’s often a no-brainer - build it.
+The user experience is the driving force of PLG investment.

 Buying is usually better than building because the options you have are fairly limited.
-Plus, you take away resources from your core product into building and maintaining a tool that just never seems to be as fast and nimble as you need it to be.
+Plus, you take away resources from your core product to build and maintain a tool that just never seems to be as fast and nimble as you need it to be.
 Here’s why common approaches to building, just don’t cut it:

-- Building a dashboard: It’s great for data visibility, but sales can’t use it to build workflows, action leads.
+1. Building a dashboard: It’s great for data visibility, but sales can’t use it to build workflows and action qualified leads.

 Now onto the deep dive!